 DECLARING THE GWS AND LGBT MINORS

-Students need to register their minor in the Department.
-Interested students should complete the GWS or LGBT Minor Worksheet.
+Students need to declare their minor in the Department no later than the semester before your Expected Graduation Term (EGT).
+Interested students should complete the GWS or LGBT Minor Worksheet to declare.
 The worksheets are available in the Undergraduate Advising Office, 608 Barrows Hall or you can download them here.
-After fulfilling ALL course requirements for the minor, students must complete a ‘Completion of L&S Minor’ form and submit it to the Undergraduate Adviser.

 ENROLLMENT INFORMATION & TIPS

-GWS majors can register for impacted courses outside the major during Phase I of Telebears.
-Seats are set aside in TeleBears for majors; however, you should make sure you are enrolled in your GWS courses at the beginning of Phase II.
+GWS majors can register for impacted courses outside the major during Phase I of CalCentral.
+Seats are set aside in CalCentral for majors; however, you should make sure you are enrolled in your GWS courses at the beginning of Phase II.
 If you have a problem enrolling in a class, contact the Undergraduate Adviser for assistance.

 Attendance at all class meetings, including discussion sections, is required during the first 2 weeks in all courses.
 Instructors usually drop students for non-attendance.
 There is generally about a 20% drop rate in most upper division courses, and a higher rate in lower division courses.
 It is important for students who cannot attend class because of a conflict to write a note to the instructor or GSI explaining why you missed class, but that you still intend to take it.